ebu/cpa-auth-provider/doc/getting-started.md

 ### Identity provider only

 There is a custom docker-compose file (docker-compose-idp-only.yaml) to start only the IDP.
-Use it via the following command: `docker-compose --file docker-compose-idp-only.yaml up -d`
+Use it via the following command: `docker-compose --file docker-compose-idp-only.yaml up --build -d`

 ### Identity provider with postgres